 Where to stay in Venice for first time

-Choose Castello near the San Zaccaria or Santa Maria Formosa side if you want central but slightly less compressed.
+Choose Castello near San Zaccaria or Santa Maria Formosa if you want centrality with less San Marco pressure.

-If this is a celebratory first trip, paying for the right neighborhood is usually better value than upgrading the room in the wrong one.
+If this is a special or romantic trip, pay for the right district before upgrading a room in the wrong location.

 Profile